Integrable equations with Ermakov-Pinney nonlinearities and Chiellini damping: Abstract

 \section{Abstract}

-For the constant frequency case, we introduce a special type of Ermakov-Pinney equations with nonlinear dissipation based on the corresponding Chiellini integrable Abel equation.
-General solutions of these equations are obtained following the Abel equation route.
+We introduce a special type of dissipative Ermakov-Pinney equations of the form $v_{\zeta \zeta}+g(v)v_{\zeta}+h(v)=0$, where $h(v)=h_0(v)+cv^{-3}$ and the nonlinear dissipation $g(v)$ is based on the corresponding Chiellini integrable Abel equation.
+When $h_0(v)$ is a linear function, $h_0(v)=\lambda^2v$, general solutions are obtained following the Abel equation route.
 Based on particular solutions, we also provide general solutions containing a factor with the phase of the Milne type.
 In addition, the same kinds of general solutions are constructed for the cases of higher-order Reid nonlinearities.
-The Chiellini `dissipative' function is actually a dissipation-gain function because it can be negative on some intervals.
-These are the first examples of integrable Ermakov-Pinney equations with nonlinear `damping'. \\
+The Chiellini dissipative function is actually a dissipation-gain function because it can be negative on some intervals.
+We also examine the nonlinear case $h_0(v)=\Omega_0^2(v-v^2)$ and show that it leads to an integrable hyperelliptic case.\\